Benet Academy: 21st century

+In the fall of 2015, Benet began its Building + Inspiring + Leading strategic initiative to evaluate ways to improve the student experience.
+This led to the construction of St. Mary Hall, which was completed in August 2020.
+This $10.2 million, 33,000 sq. ft. addition included multipurpose rooms for the performing arts, a new 5,100 sq. ft.
+Library & Collaboration Center, and an outdoor space for gathering, contemplation, and prayer.
+The addition also included a large gallery space for academic and social events and collaborative work, classrooms, rehearsal rooms, new restrooms, and additional storage.
+The new space connected the existing St. Daniel and St. Thomas Halls.

-In September 2021, the school became the subject of controversy when it was revealed that an offer to employ Benet alumnus Amanda Kammes as a lacrosse coach was rescinded after administrators learned that Kammes was in a same-sex marriage.
+In September 2021, the school became the subject of controversy when it was revealed that an offer to employ Benet alumna Amanda Kammes as a lacrosse coach was rescinded after administrators learned that Kammes was in a same-sex marriage.
 After a series of community protests took place, the school announced that it had re-extended its hiring offer to Kammes and that she had accepted.
-Shortly after this decision was announced, Abbott Austin, leader of the monks of St. Procopius Abbey, released a statement saying that he was "deeply troubled" by the actions of Academy administrators, and that he would be "taking this matter to prayer" in order to discern how to proceed.
+Shortly after this decision was announced, Austin G. Murphy, abbot of St. Procopius Abbey, released a statement saying that he was "deeply troubled" by the actions of Academy administrators, and that he would be "taking this matter to prayer" in order to discern how to proceed.
 On 4 January 2022, the school and St. Procopius Abbey released a joint statement announcing the termination of the governance and oversight agreement between the abbey and Benet.
 On 30 March 2022, the school announced that it had reached an agreement with the Diocese of Joliet's Catholic Schools Office to "collaborate to promote and enhance" Benet's college-preparatory education in the Benedictine tradition beginning 1 July 2022.

-Admissions
+Admissions & Tuition

-Admission is competitive and primarily based on the High School Placement Test, a standardized test by Scholastic Testing Service, taken in January of applicants' eighth grade year (around age 13).
+Admission is competitive and primarily based on the High School Placement Test, a standardized test by Scholastic Testing Service, taken in December of applicants' eighth grade year.
 According to the Daily Herald, schools like Benet hope to accept the top 40 percent of students taking the exam.
-Seventh grade (around age 12) transcripts and a student essay are also factors in admission.
+Seventh grade transcripts and a student essay are also factors in admission.
 In 2003–04, 900 students applied for admission, 387 were accepted, and 338 enrolled.
 As of the years 2013-2018 2 out of 4 students (50%) were accepted.

 Preference is given to siblings of current or former Benet students.
 In 1993 the average admitted eighth grader scored in the 87th percentile on the placement test.
 Applicants without siblings at the school were admitted only with scores above the 75th percentile; applicants with siblings at Benet were admitted with scores as low as the 50th percentile on a case-by-case basis.

+Tuition is $15,950 for the 2025-2026 academic year.
+After graduation, 99.5% of students from this school go on to attend a 4-year college.
+Scholarships are offered, however highly selective.